MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 You can force the scanner to inspect all files again by running [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the `-Reset` parameter.
 The scanner must be configured for a manual schedule, which requires the `-Schedule` parameter to be set to **Manual** with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration).

-Alternatively, you can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** blade in the Azure portal, when you use the **Rescan all files** option:
+Alternatively, you can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** blade in the Azure portal.
+Select your scanner from the list, and then select the **Rescan all files** option:

 ![Initiate rescan for the Azure Information Protection scanner](./media/scanner-rescan-files.png)